yevheniiairapetian/weather-forecast-app/README.md

    - Use offline accessibility
    - Have a smaller size than a native desktop app
    - Access the app quickly via a mobile home screen, a Windows/Mac taskbar, etc

+4. For user's convenience, the interface is split to separate views:
+- "All" view that displays current, hourly, and weekly weather.
+- "Now" view with the current weather data.
+- "Today" view with the daily weather data (24 hours, 1 hour difference).
+- "Week" view with daily weather data split by days (1 week, 1 day difference)

 Read more about the Progressive Web Apps [here](https://www.itaims.com/blog/benefits-of-progressive-web-apps-pwa-advantages-and-disadvantages)